 A weeklong cold wave in February sparked an energy crisis which drove the price of natural gas to 200 times its price a few days before.
-The gas supplier for Alma, Kansas, is suing the town for not paying charges stemming from the storm.
+Black Hills Energy will see, on average, another $11.47 on their bills each month.
 (Max McCoy/Kansas Reflector)

 KANSAS CITY, Mo. — A tiny town in Kansas’ Flint Hills is being sued by its natural gas supplier for failing to pay more than $170,000 in charges from the extreme cold snap that gripped the Midwest 10 months ago.